chakra-ui/chakra-ui/.changeset/perfect-beans-raise.md

 ---
 "@chakra-ui/tabs": minor
+"@chakra-ui/popover": minor
+"@chakra-ui/menu": minor
 ---

-This change restores the behavior of the `isLazy` prop (which was broken by `@chakra-ui/tabs@1.3.2`) and adds a new `unmountHiddenPanels` prop which configures the behavior of `isLazy`.
+This change restores the behavior of the `isLazy` prop (which was broken by the previous release) and adds a new `lazyBehavior` prop which configures the behavior of `isLazy`.

-If you'd like for your tab panel components to be unmounted when a different tab is selected, please continue to use `isLazy`.
+If you'd like the content of tab panel, popover and menu components to be unmounted when not selected or opened, please continue to use `isLazy`.
 This is the default behavior.

-If you'd like for your tab panel components to remain mounted (but hidden) after when a different tab is selected, use `unmountHiddenPanels={false}` in combination with `isLazy`.
+If you'd like the content of tab panel, popover and menu components to remain mounted (but hidden) after it was previously selected or opened, use `lazyBehavior="keepMounted"` in combination with `isLazy`.